JD95/write-you-a-tic-tac-toe/README.md

 So lambdas are evaluated, not so much as a series of steps, but rather as the mechanical replacing of symbols with inputs and then replacing the lambda with the result.
 This continues until you are only left with a value and can reduce no further, at which point the program is done!

-## Using Lambdas for the Game
+## Using Lambdas for the Game [tic tac toe]

-A few math expressions and combining strings is all well and good, but how can we get from here to actually using lambdas to represent the game of tic tac toe?
-Indulge me for a moment as I get a bit philosophical, but isn't every action simply a mapping from some moment in the past to some moment in the future?
+A few math expressions and combining strings is all well and good, but how can we get from here to actually using lambdas to represent the game of tic tac toe? [new paragraph] Indulge me for a moment as I get a bit philosophical, but isn't every action simply a mapping from some moment in the past to some moment in the future?
 Movies, as you probably know, are just a *ton* of pictures played rapidly, one after the other.
 The "action" of playing the movie is kinda just a mapping from some time to some picture.
-0:00:00 maps to the start of the movie, 1:14:27 maps to some picture in the middle, and 11:23:59 maps to the last picture of the Lord of The Rings extended blue-ray.
+0:00:00 maps to the start of the movie, 1:14:27 maps to some picture in the middle, and 11:23:59 [lol] maps to the last picture of the Lord of The Rings extended blue-ray.

 In this same way, video games can be thought of as mappings to pictures.
 However, video games use a combination of time and user input to determine what picture to give you.
 When playing mario, the character remains still until the character presses a button.
 The game then takes that input and gives you a new picture with mario moved slightly.

 Board games are even easier.
 Any game of chess can be reproduced by just having a list of moves made by each player.
-Then "playing the game" is just mapping the moves to new boards.
+Then "playing the game" is just mapping the moves to new boards. [could connect this to the verb/ noun analogy, nouns are moves verb is updating the game based on the moves]

-For example: e4 e5, Qf3 f5, Bc4 fxe4, Qf7#
+For example: e4 e5, Qf3 f5, Bc4 fxe4, Qf7# [ i just tried this on lichess, if only they would have followed along :<]

 That's a five move checkmate >:]